jcp-org/jcp-org.github.io/docs/Request_Repo.md

    * __Contain a LICENSE.md__

-      * Project should have on of the Open Source licenses.
+      * Project should have one of the Open Source licenses.
 If Open Source license is not applicable for the project it cannot be placed into this workspace.
       * License file should be placed in the repository root location

    * __Contain a CONTRIBUTING.md__

-      * The link to thi sfile is provided automatically by GitHub when user wants to create an issue or pull requests
+      * The link to this file is provided automatically by GitHub when user wants to create an issue or pull requests
       * This file should contain detailed instruction on how to contribute to this project
       * It eiher can include the overall participation terms or contain a link to the appropriate participation agreement if it's the case.